Kazmirchuk/nats-tcl/API.md

 Flushes all outgoing data, closes the TCP connection and sets the `status` to "closed".

 ### objectName publish subject message ?args?
-This method can be used in 2 way.
+This method can be used in 2 ways.
 The simple way:
 ```Tcl
 objectName publish subject message ?reply?
 ```